TEMPLATE === page

 This is great for improving vaginal dryness as it encourages the vaginal muscles to relax and heal.
 A pelvic physical therapist can also teach you how to use vaginal dilators for atrophy to help relieve any discomfort by stretching your vagina.

 Vulvar balms are a fantastic home remedy to find relief from your symptoms.
 As well as providing comfort from dryness, irritation, and redness they also provide long-term benefits.
-They rehydrate your muscle tissue by getting absorbed into the skin and bonding with your vaginal lining, mimicking natural vaginal secretions.
+They rehydrate your vulvar tissue by getting absorbed into the skin and bonding with your vaginal lining, mimicking natural vaginal secretions.

 They also provide longer relief by lowering the vaginal PH.
 When choosing a vulvar balm or vaginal moisturizer make sure the product is organic, natural, clinician developed, and free of chemicals, parabens, phthalates, and gluten.